asutton/clang/tools/libcppx/README.md

 ## Using `cppx`

-In order to use `cppx`, you will need a C++ compiler that supports the `-freflection` flag --- currently that means a fork of Clang.
+In order to use `cppx`, you will need a C++ compiler that supports the `-freflection` flag—currently that means a fork of Clang.

 Simply add `libcppx/include` to your include search path.
 Header files should be included as: